pnp/sp-dev-fx-webparts/.github/ISSUE_TEMPLATE.md

 >
 > _(DELETE THIS PARAGRAPH AFTER READING)_

+## Authors

+> Because of the way this repository is setup, samples authors do not get a notification when you create an issue. *It makes it less likely for you to get your issue resolved or to get help*.
+For the section above **@mention any author of the sample**.
+Authors' github handle can be found on the main sample documentation page, under the "solution" section.
+Use the `PREVIEW` tab at the top right to preview the rendering before submitting your issue.
+>
+> _(DELETE THIS PARAGRAPH AFTER READING)_

 ## Expected or Desired Behavior

 > _If you are reporting a bug, please describe the expected behavior.
 If you are suggesting an enhancement please describe thoroughly the enhancement, how it can be achieved, and expected benefit._